 U.S. Department of Energy policy on groundwater protection as expressed in DOE O458.1 is consistent with the Illinois Class I groundwater standard of 20 pCi/ml.
 Samples were collected from ten locations for radionuclide analysis.
-Tritium and accelerator-produced radionuclides were not detected in any Class I groundwater samples during 2017.
+Tritium and accelerator-produced radionuclides were not detected in any Class I groundwater samples during 2019.

 There are six "sump" wells at the BNB that are routinely sampled for tritium.
 They are not true groundwater wells, but rather drain the north and south ends of the interior, interstitial space and exterior of the dual-liner system around the decay pipe via lateral pipes.
-Water in these sump wells originates from surface infiltration that makes its way through the damaged liner system near the north end, adjacent to MI-13A.
-In 2014 a permanent surface cover and drain system was installed over the north end of the berm to reduce the volume of infiltrating water into the decay pipe liner system.
-Tritium results in these wells in 2017 fluctuated between <1.0 and 93,100 pCi/ml and was either routed to MI Pond F or Casey's Pond, or it was contained and shipped for disposal if the concentration exceeded 1,900 pCi/ml.
-Further measures to redirect water away from the MI-12/BNB area are being planned for 2019.
-Tritium concentrations and infiltrating water volumes in the BNB sump wells will continue to be monitored to evaluate the potential impact to groundwater.
+Water in the interior and interstitial sump wells originates from surface infiltration that makes its way through the damaged liner system near the north end, adjacent to MI-13A.
+Most of the water in the exterior wells originates from surface and lateral infiltration that makes its way to the sides and underside of the liner system, and some water in these wells leaks from the laterals leading to the interior and interstitial sump wells.
+Tritium results in these wells in 2019 ranged between 1.8 and 12,000 pCi/ml and was either routed to MI Pond F or Casey's Pond, or it was contained and shipped for disposal if the concentration exceeded 1,900 pCi/ml.
+Further measures to redirect water away from the MI-12/BNB area (a canopy and surface liner) were implemented in 2018-2019.
+Tritium concentrations and infiltrating water volumes in the BNB sump wells decreased during the second half of 2019 and will continue to be monitored to evaluate the potential impact to groundwater.